domb5041/social-media-exercise/README.md

 ### Getting started

-Clone the repo and run the following commands from inside the directory to get setup.
+Fork the repo and run the following commands from inside the directory to get setup.

 #### Setup rails
 ##### Install ruby (using rbenv)